-During the past several years we have been successful in completing several transactions that have been accretive to our Unitholders.
-First and foremost was the combination of the retail propane operations of Heritage Propane, L.P. and the midstream and intrastate transportation and storage operations of ETC OLP in January 2004.
-Subsequent to the combination we have made numerous significant acquisitions in both our natural gas and propane operations, most notably the following:
+During the past several years we have been successful in completing several acquisitions and business combinations, including the combination of the retail propane operations of Heritage Propane, L.P. and the midstream and intrastate transportation and storage operations of ETC OLP in January 2004.
+Subsequent to this combination, we have made numerous significant acquisitions in both our natural gas and propane operations, most notably the following:

-- ET Fuel System in June 2004
+- · ET Fuel System in June 2004

 - HPL System in January 2005

 - Titan Propane in June 2006

 - Transwestern in December 2006

 - Canyon Gathering System in October 2007